Question: Does Alexa use DynamoDB?

 - What kind of database is DynamoDB?

-- How to ensure delete integrity in DynamoDB?
+- How to connect to DynamoDB?

-- How to store graphs in DynamoDB?
+- How to track changes to items in DynamoDB?